Find out what your child will be learning this year in Year 4

 Geography

-Year 4s take part in an LFA coach-led PE lesson every Thursday afternoon as well as a teacher-led PE session on Wednesdays.
+Year 4 take part in an LFA coach-led PE lesson every Friday as well as a teacher-led PE session on Tuesday.
 Sports coaches will focus on games and team sports such as: football, tennis, cricket and athletics.
 Year 4 teachers will take sessions of gymnastics and dance.

-Art and design focuses on; Islamic and Middle Eastern Art and coastal scenes.
-Children will use a variety of media including chalk, pastels and water-colours.
+We will focus on Roman Art, including mosaics, using a variety of media including chalk, pastels and water-colours.
 In addition to weekly lessons, we try to incorporate art and creativity into as many other curriculum subjects as possible.
+For example, the Varjak Paw book allows us to explore abstract and illustration techniques.